gsakhel/ml-challenge-kinase/README.md

 ## Problem statement

 Please implement a deep learning model on text or graphs that predicts pKi as a function of molecular structure.
+For text-based models, a tokenizer is provided in the notebook.

 **Please code this model yourself in the machine learning framework of your choice.
 Please don't clone an existing ML-for-chemistry model implementation.**